 - MailChimp can be your partner in marketing content via email broadcasts.
 It will aid you in targeting the right people, and will provide metrics so you can see how your emails are landing.
 For more email marketing options, check out Keap and GetResponse.

 - Canva offers a no-cost, simple alternative to software like Photoshop (which requires graphic design expertise).
 By simply opening an account, you’ll have access to all of their templates and editing functions for free.
 The only time you’ll pay is when you use a premium image—and even then, the cost is minimal.
 Canva is in sync with all social media platforms, so there’s no guessing about what size or resolution you’ll need when marketing your content.

 - MashShare taps into an important component of content marketing: the people who will share your content.
 With MashShare, you can add eye-catching social media share buttons to your online places, to make sharing simple.

 - Kred finds influencers who can affect your content marketing in the most positive ways.
-It analyzes your current reach and matches you with others who can raise your credibility.
+It analyzes your current

 Of course, this is not an exhaustive list of content marketing tools.
 It is, however, enough to get you started creating and marketing the content that will grow your business.

 CONTENT MARKETING FOR BUSINESS

 Today, many of the traditional ways of marketing are ceding ground to content marketing.
 Once upon a time, companies poured millions of dollars into magazines, newspapers and broadcast advertising, but many of those methods are being reconsidered.
 It is estimated that 30 seconds of airtime at the most recent Super Bowl cost $4 million.